Article I: Name

 Section 1.
 Employ of Director: The board shall employ a qualified library director who shall be the executive and administrative officer of the library on behalf of the Board and under its review and supervision.

 Section 3.
-Review of Director: The Board shall perform an annual performance review of the Director at their May meeting.
+Review of Director: The Board shall perform an annual performance review of the director.
 The Personnel Committee shall facilitate this performance review.
-This review shall be conducted in closed session under provisions of the Open Meetings Act.

 Section 4.
 Removal of Director: The library director serves at the pleasure of the Board.
 The library director may be removed for any reason including the following:

 Section 5.
-Personnel Policy: All other personnel policies shall be contained in the library’s personnel manual.
+Personnel Policy: All other personnel polices shall be contained in the library’s personnel manual.

 Article VI: Committees